specious/facebook-cli/README.md

 ## Facebook setup

 To interact with the Facebook API you must create and configure a Facebook application for your personal use.
+Follow these instructions **extremely carefully**:

 - Go to https://developers.facebook.com/apps and create a new app ([screenshot](doc/images/initial-configuration/create-new-app.png))
 - Under "PRODUCTS" in the left sidebar:
   - Click "+ Add Product"
-  - Choose "Facebook Login" by clicking its "Set Up" button
+  - Choose "Facebook Login" by hovering over it and clicking "Set Up"
-  - Don't bother choosing a platform, instead click "Settings" under "Facebook Login" in the side bar
+  - **Don't bother choosing a platform.** Instead click "Settings" under "Facebook Login" in the side bar
-  - Under "Client OAuth Settings", switch "Use Strict Mode for Redirect URIs" to "No"
   - Under "Valid OAuth redirect URIs", add: `http://localhost:3333/` (or your host identifier and port number, to receive auth code during authentication)
   - Click "Save Changes"
 - In the "App Review" tab: